Human Nutrition

 • Incorrectly calculating energy requirements or misinterpreting macronutrient distribution ranges.

-• Coaching is just giving advice or telling clients what to do: Correction - Effective coaching is facilitative, focusing on asking powerful questions, active listening, and supporting clients to discover their own solutions, rather than prescribing answers.
+• Coaching is the same as giving advice or telling clients what to do.
+In reality, coaching is non-directive and empowers clients to find their own solutions.

 Revision Plan